getwd()13 Reading and writing data

 write_parquet(df, here::here("data", "measurements.parquet"))

-df <- read_parquet(here::here("data", "measurements.parquet"))Parquet files are columnar (each column is stored together), compressed, and readable by R, Python, Spark, DuckDB, and many other tools.
-They are typically much smaller than CSV and much faster to read.
+df <- read_parquet(here::here("data", "measurements.parquet"))Parquet files are columnar, compressed, and readable by R, Python, Spark, DuckDB, and dozens of other tools.
+They are typically a fraction of the size of equivalent CSVs and far faster to read.

-Arrow’s Feather format is another option: faster than Parquet for read/write, but produces larger files.
-Use Parquet for storage and sharing, Feather for speed-critical intermediate files.
+Arrow’s Feather format offers yet another trade-off: faster than Parquet for reading and writing, but producing larger files because it prioritizes speed over compression.
+Use Parquet for storage and sharing; use Feather for speed-critical intermediate files where disk space is cheap:

 write_feather(df, here::here("cache", "fast_cache.feather"))